Don’t Be Marooned: 17 Boat Tools to Keep on Board

 15. Zip Ties

-Zip ties (Available on Amazon) have many uses on a boat.
-For one, boats move and cargo jiggles.
-Tie down cargo getting too unwieldy with zip ties.
-Also, tying a zip tie on some anchors between the chain and a link welded to the end of the shaft can enable your anchor to be retrieved if stuck on an object on the bottom.
+Tying a zip tie on some boat anchors between the chain and a link welded to the end of the shaft can enable your anchor to be retrieved if stuck on an object on the bottom.
 Pulling hard enough will break the zip tie and give your boat another leverage angle to pull up the anchor.

 16. Prop Wrench